garden-io/garden/docs/using-garden/README.md

 ## [Workflows](./workflows.md)

-This guide introduces _workflows_, which are simple sequences of Garden commands and/or custom scripts, that you can use for CI as well development.
+This guide introduces _workflows_, which are simple sequences of Garden commands and/or custom scripts.
+You can use workflows in CI, as well as during development.

 ## [Using the CLI](./using-the-cli.md)